modrinth/docs/docs/faq/index.md

 Modrinth does not currently have a way to see the dependents of a project — only the dependencies.
 Pending resolution of some performance issues, this feature is coming soon.

+### When will version (x) or snapshot (x) be added to Modrinth? {#snapshots}

+For the Labrinth API and Modrinth App, new versions and snapshots will automatically be added within one hour of release.
+Please ensure that you restart the app for it to show up.

+For the main modrinth.com website, versions must be manually added at this point in time.
+Typically, new versions are added within the same day of release, but it may be delayed for a variety of reasons.

 ## Account-related questions

 ### Why can't I log into my Modrinth account? {#account-locked}